borisdev/cpal-llm-chain-demo/README.md

-# Plan dependencies as LLM narratives
+# Plan as Narrative, Test as Code

-## TLDR

-### Objective
+## Objective

 Here I introduce a new approach to making a plan.
 The approach leverages the new advances in Large Language Models (LLMs) to translate a narrative chain of dependencies into code.
 The approach also highlights my prompt-engineering contribution to the LangChain open-source libray called the [Causal Program-aided Language (CPAL) LLM chain](https://github.com/hwchase17/langchain/pull/6255).

-This is a work in progress.
+This implementation of CPAL is a work in progress.

-### Application usage flow
+## Usage overview

 - The user writes causal narrative to define a [work-breakdown-structure (WBS)](https://en.wikipedia.org/wiki/Work_breakdown_structure).
 - The LLM translates the causal narrative into code.